 - Visited the Great Barrier Reef. (no, but been to Ningaloo Reef in Western Australia)

 - Listened to Kevin Bloody Wilson (unfortunately).

-- Killed a Cane Toad (no but my husband has)
+- Killed a Cane Toad (no but my husband has, horrible things they are)

 - Gone to a drive-in theatre.